 - 1. Grant funds shall be used only for specified activities approved in the grant application, unless otherwise approved in writing by RIA. - 2.
 For Basic and Economic Infrastructure Grants, grant funds may be used for approved construction activities.
 Ineligible grant expenses include, but may not be limited to, any non-construction costs such as engineering, legal fees, acquisition of property including easements or rights-of-way, permitting and application or administrative expenses.
-Service lines or connections on private property, impact fees, operating or maintenance expenses, or furnishings and fixtures that are not permanently attached to improved facilities are generally ineligible as well.
+Service lines or connections on private property, impact fees, operating or maintenance expenses, tank logos or furnishings and fixtures that are not permanently attached to improved facilities are generally ineligible as well.
 Such costs that are related to the project must be paid for with non-RIA funds and are not counted toward any matching funds requirement. - 3.
 For the Infrastructure Planning Grants, engineering and other consultant fees (except grant administration) are eligible activities for RIA grant funds.

-- 4. Funds obligated or expended prior to the grant award or activities that have not received written approval from RIA shall not be eligible for payment by Grant funds. - 5.
+Public engagement campaigns are generally not eligible for payment by Grant funds, but may count toward local match. - 4.
+Funds obligated or expended prior to the grant award or activities that have not received written approval from RIA shall not be eligible for payment by Grant funds. - 5.
 Grant funds may not be used to reimburse in-kind labor.
 However, in-kind expenses may be counted toward the matching requirement in some cases, if approved in advance by RIA and properly documented. - 6.
-The Grantee is responsible for cost overruns required to complete the project, unless otherwise approved.
+The Grantee is responsible for cost overruns required to complete the project, unless otherwise approved. - 7.
+Interest or fees incurred due to late payments shall not be eligible for payment by Grant funds.